 It will take some practice to roll your joint correctly.
 There is no perfect way to roll a joint, but you want yours to burn evenly.
-You might also use a crutch, a smoker’s mouthpiece.
-It filters the product from reaching your mouth, keeps the joint tip open, avoids burning your lips, and stops you from wetting the end when you are passing it around.
+You might also use a crutch or a smoker’s mouthpiece.
+It filters the product from reaching your mouth, keeps the joint tip open, avoids burning your lips, and stops you from wetting the end when you pass it around.

 You don’t light a joint like you would a cigarette.
-That is, you don’t want to puff on the joint while lighting it.
+You don’t want to puff on the joint while lighting it.
 Instead, you roast the end without puffing.
 This is like lighting a cigar on a much smaller scale.
 Lighting this way helps the joint burn smoothly and evenly.

 Smoking or vaping, you must learn diaphragmatic breathing.
 The diaphragm lies below the lungs and goes without use.
 Most people under normal circumstances tend to breathe with only the upper part of their lungs.
-It takes some conscious effort to breath deep down to the diaphragm.
-Athletes, opera singers, yoga masters, and others recommend the benefits of breathy from the belly.
-Pulling air deep to the diaphragm brings more oxygen to enrich the blood.
+It takes some conscious effort to breathe deep down to the diaphragm.
+Athletes, opera singers, yoga masters, and others recommend the benefits of breathing from the belly.
+Pulling air deep into the diaphragm brings more oxygen to enrich the blood.
 You can do this with aerobic exercise, meditation, tai chi, or yoga.

-After lighting the end, you bring the joint just to rest at your lip.
+After lighting the end, you bring the joint to rest at your lip.
 Placing it between the lips risks wetting or lipping the end with saliva.
-The wetting affects the burn, wastes the product, and violates the smokers’ etiquette if you are passing it around.
+The wetting affects the burn, wastes the product, and violates the smokers’ etiquette if you pass it around.

 Pull smoke into your mouth slow and steady like you would smoke a cigar.
 This burns the joint smoothly and evenly.